enkidevs/curriculum/General/Data Structures and Algorithms/what-is-a-data-structure.md

 ---
 ## Revision

-What is a *data structure*?
+What is a data structure?

 ???
-*A pattern for organizing information.
+* A pattern for organizing information.
-*A pattern for sorting information.
+* A pattern for sorting information.
-*A pattern for inserting information.
+* A pattern for inserting information.
-*An array of information.
+* An array of information.